rich-context-competition/rich-context-book-2019/13-The_Future_Of_AI/richctx.md

-# Rich Context in the Administrative Data Research Facility
+# The Future of AI in Rich Context

 **Paco Nathan**